When should GPs recommend screening?

 Women aged 50-74 will receive regular invitations from BSV to attend breast screening because the evidence of benefit is strongest in this age group.
 We urge you to recommend women aged 50–74 screen every 2 years.

-Women in their 40s and women over 75 are encouraged to discuss the risks and benefits of screening with their doctor.
+People in their 40s and women over 75 are encouraged to discuss the risks and benefits of screening with their doctor.

-Women with symptoms of breast cancer should be referred for diagnostic breast imaging.
+People with symptoms of breast cancer should be referred for diagnostic breast imaging.

 What happens next?

 Screening results take approximately 2-4 weeks.
 Clients can choose to access their results electronically.
 A copy of the screening results will be sent electronically to their nominated GP.
 All screening results are the combined opinion of at least two clinicians.

 Some clients are asked back for further tests.
 If a cancer is detected, they will be referred to their GP or a specialist breast clinic to discuss treatment options.